 Summary: At the high school level, all 24 Local School Systems (LSS) are implementing personal financial literacy education in courses required for graduation.
-Seventeen LSS embed personal financial literacy education in a course required for graduation (typically Social Studies/Government), and seven LEAs have a financial literacy education graduation requirement.
+Sixteen LSS embed personal financial literacy education in a course required for graduation (typically Social Studies/Government), and eight LEAs have a financial literacy education graduation requirement.

-Local School System Implementation Allegan Allegany County: Contact Joseph Brewer at 301.729.1105 / joseph.brewer@acpsmd.org 3-5 Elementary school grade band (3-5) students are provided instruction through integrated lessons within the core ACPS elementary curriculum.
+Allegan y County: Contact Joseph Brewer at 301.729.1105 / joseph.brewer@acpsmd.org 3-5 3-5 Elementary school grade band (3-5) students are provided instruction through integrated lessons within the core ACPS elementary curriculum.
 Evidence: Students are provided instruction through integrated lessons within the core elementary curriculum, and elementary students are not given an assessment to measure financial literacy knowledge and skills.
 6-8 Middle school grade band (6-8) students are provided instruction through integrated lessons within the Family and Consumer Sciences, Social Science, and Mathematics curricula.
 In addition, students in grades 6-7 participate in Vault and FutureSmart through EverFi.
 Eighth grade students are required to participate in Venture from EverFi.
 Evidence: EverFi's pre- and post-assessment along with locally developed classroom assessments are used to measure financial literacy knowledge and skills.
-9-12 High school grade band (9-12) students are provided instruction through a locally developed course.
+9-12 High school grade band (9-12) students are provided instruction through a locally developed / 12 course.
 The half-credit, 870-Personal Finance Literacy, course is offered during the fall and spring semesters to all students grades 9 through 12.
 High schools also are supplementing the locally developed course with online financial literacy lessons through EverFi.
 To ensure compliance with COMAR regulations; the ACPS Board of Education has included successful completion of this course as a local graduation requirement.
 Evidence: A variety of assessments including benchmark exams, classroom assessments, unit assessments, and EverFi's pre-and post-assessments are used to ensure mastery.
-Anne A Arundel: Contact Skip Lee at 410-222-5490 / wlee@aacps.org 3-5 AACPS students in our elementary schools meet the financial literacy requirements through two specific content areas, Reading and Social Studies.
+Anne Arundel: Contact Skip Lee at 410-222-5490 / wlee@aacps.org 3-5 AACPS students in our elementary schools meet the financial literacy requirements through two specific content areas, Reading and Social Studies.
 Our Reading Series has a strong Financial Literacy alignment in the reading selections for grades K - 5.
 Additionally, our Social Studies content focusing on economics is also aligned with the financial literacy standards.
 Our Mathematics curriculum also addresses the value of money and introduces students to savings.
 In some of our elementary schools, students attend Junior Achievement's Biz Town.
 While this is not systemic, it is noteworthy to share that students get this increased exposure to financial literacy.
 Evidence: EverFi's pre- and post-assessments are used to assess financial literacy knowledge and skills.
-Junior Achievement's (JA) resources are used and each unit includes pre- and post-assessments.
+Junior Achievement's (JA) resources are used and each unit includes pre- and post- / 0 assessments.
 6-8 AACPS students in our middle schools meet the financial literacy requirements through three specific content areas.
-The English reading selections continue to supplement financial literacy focus during instruction.
-The Social Studies curriculum focuses on economics and historical financial readings and multimedia presentations.
-For our comprehensive middle schools, the Family and Consumer Science Curriculum for 6th grade features lessons directed to financial literacy.
-For students enrolled in our programs of choice, scripted lessons of select courses were developed for teachers that meet the financial literacy standards where FACS courses are not the traditional instructional pathway.
+The Social Studies curriculum embraced a significant integration of Financial Literacy lessons and activities provided by the Maryland Council for Economic Education and continues to leverage the curriculum and activities offered by EverFi and Junior